rackerlabs/docs-aws/docs/patching/meltdown-spectre.rst

 instances in place, or to generate patched AMIs from existing instances or AMIs.

-Customers of *Fanatical Support for AWS* who consume our *Aviator* service offering can find these available as Systems Manager Shared Resources (in the AWS console, browse to EC2 --> Systems Manager Shared Resources --> Documents --> Private Documents and look for documents labeled with the owner '507897595701').

-Customers of *Fanatical Support for AWS* who consume our *Navigator* service offering can download these from the direct links below.
+Customers can download these from the direct links below.

 #. `FAWS-MeltdownSpectre-PatchRunningWinLinuxEC2 <https://s3.us-east-2.amazonaws.com/rackspace-faws-public-ssm-docs/spectre_meltdown_remediation/spectre_meltdown_vuln_ec2_patch_winlinux/spectre_meltdown_vuln_ec2_patch_winlinux.json>`_